kumahq/kuma-website/docs/docs/0.7.3/documentation/deployments.md

 ```
 The first method still works, but is limited to endpoints implemented within the same Kuma zone (i.e. the same Kubernetes cluster).
 The second option allows to consume a service that is distributed across the Kuma cluster (bound by the same `global` control plane).
 For
-example there can be an endpoint running in another Kuma zone in a different data-center.
+example the there can be an endpoint running in another Kuma zone in a different data-center.

 Since most HTTP clients (such as `curl`) will default to port 80, the port can be omitted, like in the third option above.
 :::